 At retirement, you can do one (or a combination) of three things with your RSP funds:

-1. Withdraw Cash as Lump-Sum: CRA will levy taxes on the cash based on your marginal tax rate.
+1. Withdraw Cash as Lump-Sum: The CRA will tax the cash based on your marginal tax rate.

 2. Convert Your RRSP to an RRIF: You can move your funds into a Registered Retirement Income Fund (RRIF).
 Here, your funds continue to stay invested on a tax-deferred basis.
 You are required to withdraw a minimum amount of income every year, which is reported on your income tax return.
 Tax is paid on withdrawals.